 The original France Meeting Chapel was used as a schoolroom when the new chapel was built in 1776, and much of the second chapel building continued as a Sunday School and then Day School until it was demolished.

 Soon after that the France Lynch Church of England (National) School was built opposite the church, opening in in 1871.
 It ran successfully until the 1920s when there were unsatisfactory reports from HM Inspectors, and the number of children on the register declined.
 In 1931 the School Managers decided it was no longer viable, and it closed at Christmas.
-The ‘Church Rooms’ were bought from the Diocese for £650 in 1950 and are now used by the community.
+The ‘Church Rooms’ were bought by the Church from the Diocese for £650 in 1954 and are now used by the community.

 Amenities and other interest points